Second Spin by Outerknown Launches as the Brand's First Circular Collection

 Building upon its commitment to the greater social and environmental good, Outerknown will continue to work toward implementing the EON Platform with the CircularID Protocol throughout a range of its products.
 This technology will afford traceability as garments travel within resale, rental and clothes-sharing programs.

-On Earth Day, 100 percent of profits from the Second Spin collection will be donated to initiatives that promote the planet's ecological wellness.
+On Earth Day, 100 percent of profits from the Second Spin collection will be donated to Fibershed.
 Available at outerknown.com, the Second Spin collection is priced between $48-$118, in sizes XS–XXL.